Skip to main content Skip to footer

 • Explanation of your query

-If you submit a relevant complaint to us, we have 8 weeks, beginning on 4 December 2025, to provide you with our final response.
+If you submit a motor finance commission complaint to us, we have 8 weeks, beginning on 4 December 2025, to provide you with our final response.

 If we cannot provide our final response within this timeframe, we will let you know when we expect to respond and inform you of your right to refer the complaint to the Financial Ombudsman Service (FOS).